Three categories of allergies

 An allergic response occurs when your immune system reacts abnormally to a common substance in the environment.
-That substance, known as an allergen, causes an inflammatory response in the body that may range from mild to life-threatening.
+That substance is known as an allergen.
+It causes an inflammatory response in the body that may range from mild to life-threatening.

-Allergies are a common problem all over the world, and the numbers of people affected go up every year.
+Allergies are a common problem, and it’s on the rise.
+The number of children with allergies has increased in the United States.
 It’s believed that the increase in allergies is a result of pollution, genetic components, and improved hygiene.

-Allergic reactions may be caused by a number of different allergens, but are generally broken down into three categories: ingested allergies, contact allergies, and inhaled allergies.
+Allergic reactions may be caused by a number of different allergens.
+They’re generally broken down into three categories:

-A food allergy, also known as food hypersensitivity, is a type of food intolerance in which a person has an abnormal immunologic reaction to food.
-Children are more commonly affected by food allergies than adults.
-Food allergies are most often caused by cow's milk, nuts, eggs, and fruit.
+A food allergy is a type of food intolerance in which a person’s immune system abnormally reacts to food.
+It’s also known as food hypersensitivity.
+It’s more common for children to have food allergies than adults.
+Food allergies are most often caused by:

-Symptoms of food allergies can be mild, as is the case with hives (recurrent urticaria), which appear when certain foods, such as strawberries, are eaten.
-Most people with allergies have elevated levels of the food-specific immunoglobulin IgE in their bloodstreams.
-The IgE binds to the allergen and then attaches to mast cells in the skin.
-The mast cells in turn release histamine, which triggers a release of fluid that causes red, itchy, and inflamed skin — a condition called hives.
+Symptoms of food allergies can be mild.
+Such is the case with hives.
+Hives can appear when certain foods are eaten.
+Most people with allergies have elevated levels of food-specific immunoglobulin IgE in their bloodstream.
+These are antibodies that bind to the allergen and then attach to mast cells in the skin.
+The mast cells in turn release histamine, which triggers a release of fluid that causes red, itchy, and inflamed skin — known as hives.

 More severe symptoms of ingested allergies may include: